simonw/sqlite-utils/docs/contributing.rst

 Release process
 ===============

 Releases are performed using tags.
-When a new release is published on GitHub, a `GitHub Action workflow <https://github.com/simonw/sqlite-utils/blob/main/.github/workflows/publish.yml>`__ will perform the following:
+When a new release is published on GitHub, a `GitHub Actions workflow <https://github.com/simonw/sqlite-utils/blob/main/.github/workflows/publish.yml>`__ will perform the following:

 * Run the unit tests against all supported Python versions.
 If the tests pass...
 * Build a wheel bundle of the underlying Python source code